undeconstructed/trigram/README.md

 * The spec says text/plain input, but shows curl with no content type set.
 I explicitly checked for text/plain.
 * LearnTextStream is not testable - the batching should be separated out from the reading/writing.
 * Global random source is used, so again not testable.

+TODO

+switched array to slice
+parser fixed at a, b, c
+add a ngram flag
+store n-1 -> 1